 - (c) a player of the receiving team who has gone out of bounds and blocks a kicking team player out of bounds during the kick.
-If this occurs on a kick from scrimmage, post-possession rules will apply if appropriate (9-5-1); - (d) running, diving into, or throwing the body against or on a runner whose forward progress has been stopped, who has slid feet first, or who has declared himself down by going to the ground untouched and has made no attempt to advance (see 7-2-1-a, d); - (e) running, diving into, or throwing the body against or on any player on the ground either before or after the ball is dead; - (f) throwing the runner to the ground after the ball is dead;

-- (g) unnecessarily running, diving into, cutting, or throwing the body against or on a player who (1) is out of the play or (2) should not have reasonably anticipated such contact by an opponent, before or after the ball is dead; - (h) a kicker/punter, who is standing still or fading backward after the ball has been kicked, is out of the play and must not be unnecessarily contacted by the receiving team through the end of the down or until he assumes a distinctly defensive position.
-However, a kicker/punter is a defenseless player through the conclusion of the down (see 12-2-7a-8); - (i) using any part of a player's helmet or facemask to butt, spear, or ram an opponent (Note: This provision does not prohibit incidental contact by the mask or the helmet in the course of a conventional tackle or block on an opponent); or - (j) grabbing a helmet opening of an opponent and forcibly twisting, turning, or pulling his head.
+If this occurs on a kick from scrimmage, post-possession rules will apply if appropriate (9-5-1); - (d) running, diving into, or throwing the body against or on a runner whose forward progress has been stopped, who has slid feet first, or who has declared himself down by going to the ground untouched and has made no attempt to advance (see 7-2-1-a-d); - (e) running, diving into, or throwing the body against or on any player on the ground either before or after the ball is dead; - (f) throwing the runner to the ground after the ball is dead; - (g) unnecessarily running, diving into, cutting, or throwing the body against or on a player who (1) is out of the play or (2) should not have reasonably anticipated such contact by an opponent, before or after the ball is dead; - (h) a kicker/punter, who is standing still or fading backward after the ball has been kicked, is out of the play and must not be unnecessarily contacted by the receiving team through the end of the down or until he assumes a distinctly defensive position.
+However, a kicker/punter is a defenseless player through the conclusion of the down (see 12-2-9-a-9); or - (i) using any part of a player's helmet or facemask to butt, spear, or ram an opponent (Note: This provision does not prohibit incidental contact by the mask or the helmet in the course of a conventional tackle or block on an opponent).